croqaz/Letter-Monster-Exporter/README.md

 Letter-Monster
 ==============

-ASCII art generator, text rendering engine.
+ASCII art generator.

+Input a PNG image, output a TXT, or a colored HTML file.